jotavare/42-resources/README.md

 ## WELCOME

-Thank you for visiting my repository!<br/>
-Here, you will find a collection of resources that I have found helpful during my time at 42 School, as well as some that were not as useful.<br/>
+Thank you for visiting my repository!
+Here, you will find a collection of resources that I have found helpful during my time at 42 School, as well as some that were not as useful.

-This repository is published under the terms of <a href="https://github.com/jotavare/jotavare/blob/main/LICENSE">42 Unlicense</a>.

 > [!NOTE]
-> If you are a fellow 42 student and have a link or a correction to suggest, please don't hesitate to do a pull request or contact me.<br/>
-> I highly value any contributions and will evaluate them for possible inclusion in the repository.
+> If you are a fellow 42 student and have a link or a correction to suggest, please don't hesitate to do a pull request or contact me.
+I highly value any contributions and will evaluate them for possible inclusion in the repository.
 - - - -

 <!---